-Fleas are parasitic insects that use their specialized mouthparts to feed on the blood of people, pets, and wild animals.
 Fleas are small in size, and are often mistaken for specks of dirt.
 Fleas' hard bodies are usually dark reddish-brown in color, and they are wingless.
 They use their powerful hind legs to jump to impressive heights and travel great distances.
 While most often associated with pet owners, fleas can become a problem on any property or inside any home.

 Are fleas dangerous?